Mikeverweij96/covid-19-book-consumption/README.md

-# Influence-of-COVID-19-on-Bookreading-behaviour
+# Impact of COVID-19 Restrictions on Book Consumption
-This MSc Thesis project examines the influence of COVID-19 on book reading behaviour.
+This repository contains the workflow of my master thesis [The Impact of COVID-19 Restrictions on Book Consumption](link)